UK EMIR (also known as UKMIR) is the UK version of EMIR.

 Following Brexit, UK investment firms need to report to a TR registered by the FCA for EMIR reporting.

 There might also be a dual reporting obligation under EMIR for some firms across both EU and UK EMIR.
 Please refer to our other article for detailed information and different scenarios.

 Delegated reporting is common for EMIR, what should I consider?

 - If you are a UK firm and want to delegate your reporting to an EU firm (counterparty), you will need to check with them if they are willing to report to a UK TR for you.

 - If you are an EU firm and want to delegate your reporting to a UK firm (counterparty), you will need to check with them if they are willing to report to an EU TR for you.

 What happens to historical EMIR trade reports?

-Data transfer across TRs between EU and the UK will be required if you need to change TR.
-You need to ensure you or your reporting delegate have the correct arrangement with relevant TRs and enable all relevant post-Brexit reporting.
-Both your open and closed positions will then be held in the new TR after a no-deal Brexit.
+Data transfer across TRs between EU and the UK was required for firms that needed to change TR as part of the no-deal Brexit.
+Firms in both the EU and UK should ensure you or your reporting delegate have the correct arrangement with relevant TRs to enable all relevant post-Brexit reporting.
+Both your open and closed positions is held in the new TR post-Brexit.